meteor/meteor/README.md

 #### Escape handlebars syntax inside inline code snippets

+Note: you don't need to escape things in fenced/multiline code snippets, only in inline ones.

 ```
 // will break
 Render multiple items in your template with `{{#each}}`